Dyspareunia

 Overview

-Dyspareunia is the medical term that describes persistent pelvic pain during sexual activity.
+Dyspareunia is the medical term for persistent pelvic pain during sexual activity.

-Dyspareunia refers to pain during or after sexual activity that can be felt in many ways.
+Dyspareunia refers to pain during or after sexual activity and can be felt in many ways.

-Pain might be felt on the outside of your vulva or at the opening of the vagina.
+Pain might be felt on the outside of the vulva or at the opening of the vagina.
 Pain might also be felt internally with deep penetration.

-Dyspareunia can put a strain on your relationship or cause stress and social isolation.
+Dyspareunia can put a strain on your relationships and may cause stress and social isolation.
 It has also been linked to depression and anxiety.

 Our care

-Learn more about the specialized care provided at Mount Sinai Hospital for Gynaecology.
+Learn more about the specialized care provided at Mount Sinai Hospital in Gynaecology.

 This content is intended for informational purposes only and is not intended to be used or relied upon for any diagnostic or treatment purposes.
 It does not replace the need for consultation with a health-care professional.
 Please speak with your health-care professional for questions about your health.